Radio-frequency identification: Bulk reading

-"Bulk reading" is a strategy for interrogating multiple tags at the same time, but lacks sufficient precision for inventory control.
+Bulk reading is a strategy for interrogating multiple tags at the same time, but lacks sufficient precision for inventory control.
 A group of objects, all of them RFID tagged, are read completely from one single reader position at one time.
 However, as tags respond strictly sequentially, the time needed for bulk reading grows linearly with the number of labels to be read.
 This means it takes at least twice as long to read twice as many labels.
 Due to collision effects, the time required is greater.

 A group of tags has to be illuminated by the interrogating signal just like a single tag.
 This is not a challenge concerning energy, but with respect to visibility; if any of the tags are shielded by other tags, they might not be sufficiently illuminated to return a sufficient response.
 The response conditions for inductively coupled HF RFID tags and coil antennas in magnetic fields appear better than for UHF or SHF dipole fields, but then distance limits apply and may prevent success.

 Under operational conditions, bulk reading is not reliable.
-Bulk reading can be a rough guide for logistics decisions, but due to a high proportion of reading failures, it is not (yet) suitable for inventory management.
+Bulk reading can be a rough guide for logistics decisions, but due to a high proportion of reading failures, it is not currently suitable for inventory management.
 However, when a single RFID tag might be seen as not guaranteeing a proper read, multiple RFID tags, where at least one will respond, may be a safer approach for detecting a known grouping of objects.
 In this respect, bulk reading is a fuzzy method for process support.
 From the perspective of cost and effect, bulk reading is not reported as an economical approach to secure process control in logistics.

 Miniaturization

 RFID tags are easy to conceal or incorporate in other items.
 For example, in 2009, researchers at Bristol University successfully glued RFID micro-transponders to live ants in order to study their behavior.
 This trend towards increasingly miniaturized RFIDs is likely to continue as technology advances.

 Hitachi holds the record for the smallest RFID chip, at 0.05 mm × 0.05 mm.
 This is 1/64th the size of the previous record holder, the mu-chip.
 Manufacture is enabled by using the silicon-on-insulator (SOI) process.
-These dust-sized chips can store 38-digit numbers using 128-bit Read Only Memory (ROM).
+These dust-sized chips can store 38-digit numbers using 128-bit read-only memory (ROM).
 A major challenge is the attachment of antennas, thus limiting read range to only millimeters.